alegw/alegw.github.io/about.md

 permalink: /about/
 ---

-I work at the intersection of people and software.
-I make connections with people from diverse backgrounds to discuss what technologists can do to empower people, so more of us lead autonomous, masterful, purposeful lives.
+I work at the intersection of humans and software.
+I like making connections with experts in diverse backgrounds to discuss what technologists can do to empower people, so more of us lead autonomous, masterful, purposeful lives.
 More specifically, I am working towards **improving computer science education for kids across Hispanic America**.

 I have taken on the roles of **product designer**, **user researcher**, and **software engineer**.